Uxue Barkos

-Miren Uxue Barkos Berruezo (born 5 July 1964 in Pamplona), simply known as Uxue Barkos, is a Spanish journalist and politician who served as the President of Navarre from 2015 to 2019.
-She previously represented the Basque coalition Geroa Bai (Basque for Yes to the Future), and before that, Nafarroa Bai (Basque For Yes to Navarre), in the Spanish Congress of Deputies.
+Miren Uxue Barkos Berruezo (born 5 July 1964), simply known as Uxue Barkos, is a Spanish journalist and politician who served as the President of Navarre from 2015 to 2019.
+She previously represented the Basque nationalist coalition Geroa Bai (Basque for Yes to the Future), and before that, Nafarroa Bai (Basque For Yes to Navarre), in the Spanish Congress of Deputies.

 Career in journalism

 Barkos graduated in Information Sciences at the University of Navarra.
-She worked as a newsreader on Spanish National Radio (Radio Nacional de España) and for Televisión Española, the state run television stations.
-She also worked for the newspaper Navarra Hoy and from 1990 onwards she worked for the main Basque broadcaster Euskal Telebista as newsreader and Madrid correspondent.
+She worked as a newsreader on Spanish National Radio (Radio Nacional de España) and for Televisión Española, the state-run television station.
+She also worked for the newspaper Navarra Hoy and from 1990 onwards for the main Basque broadcaster Euskal Telebista as newsreader and Madrid correspondent.

 Congress of Deputies

 In 2004, in order to maximise the Basque vote, the individual parties Aralar, Eusko Alkartasuna (Basque Solidarity), Batzarre and the Basque Nationalist Party agreed to form the coalition Yes to Navarre (Nafarroa Bai) to contest the Navarre constituency, an area where Basque nationalism had historically been weakest.
 Barkos, who was not a member of any of the parties, was selected to head the list at the 2004 Spanish General Election.
 The list polled 17.98%, which represented the highest vote share for any Basque list in the constituency since democracy was restored in 1977.
 In Congress she worked to promote Basque language and culture in Navarre, although she was criticised by Batasuna, which was not part of the NB coalition.
 In Congress she was also a member of the Commission which investigated the 2004 Madrid train bombings.

 At the 2008 Spanish General Election, Barkos retained her seat with a slightly better result (18.53%).

-In 2011, Barkos and independents affiliated with the Yes to Navarre coalition founded new political group Zabaltzen under her leadership, in order to strengthen the coalition after Batzarre and Eusko Alkartasuna left, and Aralar decided to join Amaiur.
+In 2011, Barkos and independents affiliated with the Yes to Navarre coalition founded a new political group Zabaltzen under her leadership, in order to strengthen the coalition after Batzarre and Eusko Alkartasuna left, and Aralar decided to join Amaiur.
 Aralar prevented the rest of members from continuing to use Nafarroa Bai as a name; Zabaltzen, the Basque Nationalist Party and the newly incorporated Atarrabia Taldea contested the 2011 Spanish General Election as Geroa Bai (Yes to the Future).
-Barkos retained her seat polling 12,84%.
+Barkos retained her seat, polling 12,84%.